sunshine-protocol/monetary-futarchy/README.md

 1. forward guidance on issuance and spending decisions
 2. fund management of the treasury

 Different stakeholders have different perceptions of the DOT token's purpose.
 VCs might prefer less dilution to the treasury in a low price scenario, while Parity presumably would prioritize chain security to short-term token valuation.
-Without clear consensus on the token's purpose, conflicts of interest are bound to arise `=>`Polkadot needs council to govern monetary policy.
+Without clear consensus on the token's purpose, conflicts of interest are bound to arise `=>`Polkadot needsa monetary council to govern monetary policy.
 This follows from the fact that the ecosystem contains a diverse set of stakeholders with strong opposing opinions on token purpose.

 The monetary council will represent Polkadot's stakeholders with domain-specific experts selected by DOT holders via Phragmen's algorithm (like all other councils).
 This council should significantly bias low voter turnout, with the expectations that DOT holders will probably delegate most decisions to the domain-specific experts on the council.

 The process for pitching an investment will also be open to the public.
 To prevent proposal spam, I am thinking it might be appropriate to require significantly more collateral from normal (not-on-council) DOT holders for council-relevant proposals.
 Members of the council can cheaply propose changes that are voted on, while normal DOT holders must either gain the sponsorship of a council member OR crowdfund collateral from other DOT holders to trigger a referendum.
 This ensures most proposals that are voted on are from council members, but it also provides a path for disgruntled DOT holders to instigate change without the support of the council.
 In other words, it prevents DOT holders from being pushed out of governance, but still delegates responsibility in the optimistic setting to the council.

-If the council was hypothetically "*captured*" and attempted to vote maliciously, the DOT holders could easily reject the proposal in the referendum.
+If the council was hypothetically *captured* and attempted to vote maliciously, the DOT holders could easily reject the proposal in the referendum.
 If the *captured council* refused to act in the face of some market calamity, the DOT holders can still crowdfund a proposal above the required threshold to trigger a referendum in which case a high DOT turnout would still guarantee passage.
 This is a nice balance of power that facilitates delegation of opinion in optimistic scenarios without sacrificing future governance power.

 ## Monetary Futarchy <a name = "futarchy"></a>
 > This is heavily inspired by [forward guidance](https://www.bloomberg.com/quicktake/forward-guidance) -- similarly, it does not need to be binding.